rain-pain/FanficNewApplication/README.md

 # FanficNewApplicationASP

-My first ASP.NET project when I was in *Itransition* courses.
+My first ASP.NET project when I was studying in *Itransition* courses.
 This is a fanfic library site with many relationships in database (MSQL Server)

 This project contains authorization system and admin panel, where admin can block, unblock, delete users, make them admins.